Bankruptcy and car finance explained

 Can I get car finance after my bankruptcy has been discharged?

-Bankruptcy usually lasts for a year and, once it’s been discharged, you’re free to start applying for different types of finance, including car loans.
-However, as your bankrupt status will remain listed on your credit report for up to six years, prospective lenders will be aware that you’ve had financial problems in the past and been unable to keep up with your repayments.
-This means you could pose a higher risk as a borrower, and they could be reluctant to approve a new loan.
+Bankruptcy usually lasts for a year - once it’s been discharged, you’re free to start applying for different types of finance, including car loans.
+However, as your bankruptcy status will remain listed on your credit report for up to six years, prospective lenders will be aware that you’ve had financial problems in the past and have been unable to keep up with your repayments.
+This means you could pose a higher risk as a borrower, and lenders could be reluctant to approve a new loan for you.

-Even so, it’s not impossible to get car finance after bankruptcy.
-There are lenders that specialise in offering car finance to people with bad credit, including those who have had CCJs, been in an IVA, or been bankrupt in the past.
-You may need to agree to pay a higher rate of interest or face restrictions on the amount you can borrow to qualify.
+Despite this, it’s not impossible to get car finance after bankruptcy.
+Some lenders specialise in offering car finance to people with bad credit, including those who have had CCJs, been in an IVA, or been bankrupt in the past.
+You may need to agree to pay a higher rate of interest or face restrictions on the amount you can borrow to qualify, but you should still be able to find an affordable car loan.

 You can also take steps to improve your credit score after bankruptcy.
-Depending on your circumstances, if you can live without a new car for a while, delaying your finance application until some time has passed and you’ve rebuilt your credit could increase your chances of finding an approval.
+Depending on your circumstances, if you can live without a new car for a while, delaying your finance application until some time has passed and you’ve rebuilt your credit could increase your chances of finding approval later down the line.

 How can I improve my credit score after bankruptcy?